 A chatbot user interface (UI) is the layout of the chatbot software that a user sees and interacts with.
 It includes chat widget screens, a bot editor’s design, and other visual elements like images, buttons, and icons.
 All these indicators help a person get the most out of the chatbot tool if done right.

-The main task of a great chatbot user interface is to engage as many users as possible.
+The main task of a chatbot interface is to engage as many users as possible.
 And this can only happen if the appearance of the tool is attractive and coherent.

-Have a look at these two different user interfaces.
+Have a look at these two different chatbot UI examples.
 Both of them provide customer service support via live chat widgets.
 Both of them try to accomplish the same goal which is helping a user.
 But which one has a better chance to engage visitors?

 In the first example, they use Contact forms as a UI element, while in the second widget you see quick reply options and a message input field that gives a feeling of normal chatting.